nounsDAO/nouns-tech/vote-refund/README.md

 Rules:

-1. `msg.sender` will only be refunded if they have at least one vote.
+1. `msg.sender` must only be refunded if they have at least one vote.
 This prevents the depletion of refund reserves by non-vote holders at no cost.
 2. The gas price used in the refund calculation must be capped using a `MAX_REFUND_PRIORITY_FEE` constant.
 This enables the transaction to succeed while providing a partial refund if a high priority fee is used.
 3. No refund will be provided if the governance contract has no balance.
 4. A partial refund will be provided if the contract has a non-zero balance that is less than the full refund amount.